 There’s no better time than the present to stock up on your favorite fungi, to avoid making frequent trips to the store.
 If you’re wondering how long do mushrooms last?
 Pretty darn long if you do it right.

 Use the information in this guide to avoid consuming mushrooms that are past their shelf-life.

 Are you a chanterelle lover?
-Check out these eight chanterelle recipes that you need to try.
+Check out these eight chanterelle recipes.